voorhoede/datocms-plugin-json-table/README.md

 * Add keys and values
 * Output a simple JSON object
 * Make individual entries mandatory
-* Allow editor to add entries in the JSON table
+* Allow editors to add entries in the JSON table
+* Copy and paste the raw json in the json field editor

 For each entry in the JSON we show a key and value.